rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 If you have more than one site, just press the number that corresponds to the site you want a certificate for.

 The rest of the text you'll see is awful similar to what's above.
 The results will be a bit different, of course.
-If you have a dead-simple `nginx` config file that looks like this:
+If you have a dead-simple Nginx config file that looks like this:

 ```
 server {